anuvyklack/hydra.nvim/README.md

 your code aligned as nicely as the result.

-You can also create a Lua functions which returns a string and place it in `config.hint.functions` table under some key which will be used as a function name.
+You can also create a Lua functions which returns a string and place it in `config.hint.funcs` table under some key which will be used as a function name.
 Than you can require this function from the `hint` wrap its name (key in the table) with `%{...}`.
 The result of the function will be inserted in that place in the hint when it will be shown.
 And later this function will be called every time when hydra head will be